-42.1- Serious Misconduct
+42.1 Unacceptable conduct

-42.1.1 The umpires shall act upon any serious misconduct.
-The relevant offenses and the corresponding actions by the umpires are identified as Level 1, Level 2, Level 3 & Level 4 in clauses 42,2 to 42.5.
-42.1.2 If either umpire considers that a player has committed one of these offenses at any time during the match, the umpire concerned shall call and signal Dead ball.
+42.1.1The umpires shall act upon any unacceptable conduct.
+Four Levels of offence and the corresponding actions by the umpires are identified as Level 1, Level 2, Level 3 and Level 4 offences in 42.2 to 42.5.

+42.1.2If either umpire considers that the conduct of a player, at any time during the match, is unacceptable, the umpire concerned shall call and signal Dead ball.
 This call may be delayed until the umpire is satisfied that it will not disadvantage the non-offending side.

-42.1.3 The umpire concerned shall report the matter to the other umpire and together they shall decide whether an offense has been committed.
-If so, the umpires shall then apply the related sanctions.
-42.1.4 If the offense is committed by a batsman, the umpires shall summon the offending player's captain to the field.
-Solely for the purpose of this clause, the batsmen at the wicket may not deputize for their captain.

-42.2 Level 1 offense and action by umpires
+42.1.3The umpire concerned shall report the matter to the other umpire and together they shall decide whether misconduct has occurred.
+If so, they shall determine into which of the Levels the conduct falls, as set out in 42.2 to 42.5 below, and then apply the related sanctions.

+42.1.4For each Level 1 to 4, if the offence is by a batsman, the umpires shall summon the offending player's captain to the field.
+Solely for the purpose of this Law, the batsman at the wicket may not deputies for their captain.
+42.1.5For each Level 1 to 4, -Playing time shall be counted as lost from the call of Time to the call of Play, excluding intervals (Law 11) and suspensions of play (Law 2.8).-the time for close of play on that day shall be extended by this length of time.-if applicable.
-42.2.1 Any of the following actions by a player shall constitute a Level 1 offense:

-- wilfully mistreating any part of the cricket ground, equipment or implements used in the match - showing dissent at an umpire's decision by word or action - using language that, in the circumstances, is obscene, offensive, or insulting - making an obscene gesture - appealing excessively - aggressively advancing towards an umpire when appealing - any other misconduct, the nature of which is, in the opinion of the umpires, equivalent to a Level 1 offense.
-42.2.2 If such an offense is committed, 42.2.2.1 to 42.2.2.6 shall be implemented as appropriate, according to whether or not it is the first offense at any level. - 42.2.2.1 The umpire shall call Time, if necessary. - 42.2.2.2 Together the umpires shall summon and inform the offending player's captain that an offense at this Level has occurred. - 42.2.2.3 If the Level 1 offense is the first offense, at any Level, by that team, the umpire shall - 42.2.2.3.1 issue a first and final warning which shall apply to all members of the team for the remainder of the match. - 42.2.2.3.2 warn the offending player's captain that any further Level 1 offense by any member of his/her team shall result in the award of 5 Penalty runs to the opposing team. - 42.2.2.4 If the Level 1 offense follows an offense, at any Level, by that team, the umpire shall award 5 Penalty runs to the opposing team. - 42.2.2.5 As soon as practicable the umpire shall call Play.

-42.2.2.6 The umpires together shall report the occurrence as soon as possible after the match to the Executive of the offending player's team and to any Governing Body responsible for the match, who shall take such further action as is considered appropriate against the captain, any other individuals concerned and, if appropriate, the team.
+42.2.1Any of the following actions by a player shall constitute a Level 1 offence:-willfully mistreating any part of the cricket ground, equipment or implements used in the match-showing dissent at an umpire's decision by word or action-using language that, in the circumstances, is obscene, offensive or insulting-making an obscene gestureappealing excessively-advancing towards an umpire in an aggressive manner when appealing-any other misconduct, the nature of which is, in the opinion of the umpires, equivalent to a Level 1 offence.
+42.2.2lf such an offence is committed, 42.2.2.1 to 42.2.2.6 shall be implemented as appropriate, according to whether or not it is the first offence at any Level.
+42.2.2.1 The umpire shall call Time, if necessary 42.2.2.2 Together the umpires shall summon and inform the offending player's captain that an offence at this Level has occurred.42.2.2.3lf the Level 1 offence is the first offence, at any Level, by that team, the umpire shall42.2.2.3.1 issue a first and final warning which shall apply to all members of the team for the remainder of the match.42.2.2.3.2 warn the offending player's captain that any further Level 1 offence by any member of his/her team shall result in the award of 5 Penalty runs to the opposing team.42.2.2.4lf the Level 1 offence follows an offence, at any Level, by that team, the umpire shall award 5 Penalty runs to the opposing team.42.2.2.5 As soon as practicable the umpire shall call Play.42.2.2.6The umpires together shall report the occurrence as soon as possible after the match to the Executive of the offending player's team and to any Governing Body responsible for the match, who shall take such further action as is considered appropriate against the captain, any other individuals concerned and, if appropriate, the team.